Cutting H-1Bs Could Mean More Competition From China and India, Says GoDaddy CEO

 And GoDaddy is not a Silicon Valley company as TFS seems to imply.
 But who bothers with fact checking?

-reprioritizing, not cutting (Score:3)
+reprioritizing, not cutting (Score:5, Interesting)

 The Trump administration is considering reprioritizing H-1B visas.
 Right now, such visas are given out based on a lottery around April 1, which is utterly irrational and chaotic; it causes outsourcing firms to flood the visa application process with numerous fake applications, instead of the visas going to US companies that actually need those workers.
 Under the new rules, H-1B visas would be given to the highest paid workers and with precedence to people graduating from US universities.
 No matter what you think about the absolute number of H-1B visas, that's a good change to the immigration program.